 It is crucial to differentiate normal from pathological Q-waves, particularly because pathological Q-waves are rather firm evidence of previous myocardial infarction.
 However, there are numerous other causes of Q-waves, both normal and pathological and it is important to differentiate these.

 The amplitude (depth) and the duration (width) of the Q-wave dictate whether it is abnormal or not.
 Pathological Q-waves have duration ≥0,03 sec and/or amplitude ≥25% of the R-wave amplitude.
 Pathological Q-waves must exist in at least two anatomically contiguous leads (i.e neighboring leads, such as aVF and III, or V4 and V5) in order to reflect an actual morphological abnormality.
 The existence of pathological Q-waves in two contiguous leads is sufficient for a diagnosis of Q-wave infarction.
 This is illustrated in Figure 11.

 Normal variants of Q-waves

 Septal q-waves are small q-waves frequently seen in the lateral leads (V5, V6, aVL, I).
-They are due to the normal depolarization of the ventricular septum (see previous discussion).
-Two small septal q-waves can actually be seen in V5–V6 in Figure 10 (left hand side).
+They are due to the normal depolarization of the ventricular septum (see the previous discussion).
+Two small septal q-waves can actually be seen in V5–V6 in Figure 10 (left-hand side).

 As noted above, the small r-wave in V1 is occasionally missing, which leaves a QS-complex in V1 (a QRS complex consisting of only a Q-wave is referred to as a QS-complex).
 This is considered a normal finding provided that lead V2 shows an r-wave.
 If the R-wave is missing in lead V2 as well, then criteria for pathology is fulfilled (two QS-complexes).